chef/chef-web-docs/chef_master/source/resource_file.rst

         end
       end

-   If a string or a block return ``false``, the chef-client run will stop and an error is raised.
+   If a string or a block return ``false``, the Chef Infra Client run will stop and an error is raised.

 Atomic File Updates
 -----------------------------------------------------